 Caring for individuals living with dementia can pose challenges for everyone concerned.

-The problematic behaviors that are the hallmark of dementia often lead to frustration, upset, and chaos in relationships and in the caretaking environment — and stressed-out, overworked, exhausted caretakers.
+The problematic behaviors that are the hallmark of dementia often lead to frustration, upset, and chaos in relationships and in the caregiving environment — and stressed-out, overworked, exhausted care partners.

 There is a better way.